mosip/mosip-infra/deployment/v3/docs/wireguard.md

 ```
 api.mosip.xyz.net  -->  Internal LB domain name
 ```
-* Set the a end point of Wireguard client to this bastion host.
+* Set the end point of Wireguard client to this bastion host.
-* Set `AllowedIPs` on Wireguard client to point to all IP addresses interna LB.
+* Set `AllowedIPs` on Wireguard client to point to all IP addresses of internal LB.
 * Now you should be able to access `https://api.mosip.xyz.net` via the Wireguard tunnel.